 The School was invited to submit a Stage 1 submission for accreditation of a new program.
 This was accepted by the AMC Medical School Accreditation Committee and was approved by the AMC Directors on 11 April 2019.
-Following this, the School was invited to submit a Stage 2 submission, which is the basis for this assessment.
+Following this, the School was invited to submit a Stage 2 Stage 2 submission, which was the basis for an assessment by an AMC Team in 2019.